-The U.S. Embassy does not have the authority to legally represent U.S. citizens or to get them out of their legal difficulties.
+The U.S. Embassy does not have the authority to legally represent U.S. citizens or to get them out of legal difficulties.
 Consular officers cannot interfere in Greek judicial affairs, provide legal advice, seek preferential treatment, or assume any responsibility as guarantor, surety, or supervisor.
-For legal matters, please consult with a lawyer.
+For legal matters, please consult with an attorney.

 According to the Greek Constitution there are three categories of courts: civil courts, penal courts and administrative courts.

 - Civil courts have jurisdiction over private losses and cases of voluntary jurisdiction.

 - Penal courts deal with crimes such as felonies, misdemeanors etc. If you are the victim(s) of a crime, you should file a police report or register your complaint with the local police or the Public Prosecutor.
 In practice, if a crime is reported immediately the police may apprehend the perpetrator and place him/her under custody without the need of an arrest warrant.
 If the perpetrator is not arrested within 24 hours of the crime, then an arrest warrant must be issued by the investigating judge.

 - Greek courts are backlogged; a criminal case may take up to 18 months to come to trial.
 Victims are expected to appear in court to testify or provide testimony at a Greek Embassy in the United States.